-Use active listening to ensure each party feels heard by repeating back what you hear to confirm understanding and ask questions to help them get to the root of the problem and find an effective solution.
+Use active listening to ensure each party feels heard by repeating what you listen to confirm understanding and ask questions to help them get to the root of the problem and find an effective solution.

-Do your best to help the team members come to the solution on their own rather than you providing them with a solution.
+Do your best to help the team members come to the solution independently rather than you providing them with a solution.

 You will not always have to be involved in the resolution of relationship conflicts.
-After a few collaborative mediation sessions, team members will understand how to effectively intearct with one another and be able to implement a conflict resolution process on their own.
+After a few collaborative mediation sessions, team members will understand how to interact with one another effectively and implement a conflict resolution process independently.

 How to Effectively Manage and Resolve Task Conflict

-Part of embracing task conflict also means being able to effectively manage it so that it does get out of hand and become a toxic relationship conflict.
+Part of embracing task conflict also means effectively managing it so that it does get out of hand and become a toxic relationship conflict.

 The best way to manage and resolve task conflict is through the use of problem solution statements:

-Problem-solution statements force team members to define a problem and identify a possible solution, causing them to test their beliefs and assumptions and focus on the tangible facts of the problem.
+Problem-solution statements force team members to define a problem and identify a possible solution, causing them to test their beliefs and assumptions and focus on the tangible facts of the situation.

 Forcing team members to get to the root of the problem keeps their discussion and disagreements task-focused instead of people-focused.

-To setup a problem-solution statemen system on your team create an online chat designated to highlighting problem-solution statements.
+To set up a problem-solution statement system on your team, create an online chat designated to highlighting problem-solution statements.

-Explain to the team that presenting their concerns in a problem-solution statement format keeps them focused on the task and work rather than personal assumptions.
+Explain to the team that presenting their concerns in a problem-solution statement format keeps them focused on their work rather than personal assumptions.

 After reading this article, you now understand the two most common types of conflict you will face in the workplace, as well as effective strategies on how to deal with them.